 The internship is a full time, 43-week program, and interns are scheduled to work approximately 40 hours per week, usually Monday through Friday.
 Classroom time and field trips may be scheduled within the 40 hours or outside of the regular daily schedule.
 Interns are also scheduled to work some weekends and holidays.
 Please refer to the

-- The official start date of the UC San Diego Health Dietetic Internship is the last week in August each year
+- The official start date of the UC San Diego Health Dietetic Internship is the first week in August each year

 - The first week of the internship is called Orientation